zanuka/leaderport-core-ui/SETUP_BACKEND.md

 ### Option 4: DigitalOcean with Valkey 1-Click App

-DigitalOcean offers a Valkey 1-Click App, which provides a pre-configured Valkey instance that's compatible with VueValkyrie.
+DigitalOcean offers a Valkey 1-Click App, which provides a pre-configured Valkey instance that's compatible with Valkran.
 This option simplifies the setup process significantly.

 1. Create a DigitalOcean account:
    - Go to [digitalocean.com](https://www.digitalocean.com) and sign up if you haven't already.